Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-\subsection{The SC Line Decoder}
+\subsubsection{The SC Line Decoder}

-In the pipeline design of the decoder of length $N$, the $N/2$ processing elements $\left\{ PE_k \right\}_{k=0}^{N/2-1}$, are only used during steps I and III of the algorithm.
-During the other steps (that ideally consumes $2\cdot T(n-1) = 2N-4$ clock cycles of the total $2N-2$), these processors are idle, and this results in an inefficient design.
-To improve this, we observe that the maximum number of operations that can be done in parallel by the PEs in the SC decoding algorithm is $N/2$.
-So, in order to allow this maximum level of parallelism, a design must have at least $N/2$ processors.
-The line decoder\footnote{ We note, that the original line decoder, which was presented by Leroux \textit{et al.} \cite[Section 3.3]{Leroux2012} is not precisely the same design, which we discuss here.
-The differences, appear to be minor (especially in the area of the routing between the llr registers and the PEs), so we preferred not to distinguish it from Leroux's design by giving it another name. }, that we describe in this subsection, achieves this lower-bound.
-In order to support this, we need to redefine the decoder of length $N$ polar code.
+In the decoder pipeline design of length $N$ polar code, the $N/2$ processing elements $\left\{ PE_j \right\}_{j=0}^{N/2-1}$, are only employed during steps $0$ and $2$ of the algorithm.
+During the other steps (that ideally consume $2\cdot T(n-1) = 2N-4$ clock cycles of the total $2N-2$ clock cycles) these processors are idle, resulting in an inefficient design.
+In order to increase the processors utilization we observe that the maximum number of operations that can be done in parallel by the PEs in the SC decoding algorithm is $N/2$.
+As a consequence, in order to support the maximum level of parallelism, the design has to include at least $N/2$ PEs.
+The line decoder\footnote{ Note that strictly speaking, the original line decoder, presented by Leroux \textit{et al.} \cite[Section 3.3]{Leroux2012}, is not precisely the same design, discussed here.
+The differences, however, appear to be minor (existing mostly in the routing between the LLR registers and the PEs).
+As a consequence we preferred not to distinguish it from Leroux's design.}, that we describe in this subsection, achieves this lower-bound.

-First, The line decoder has two operation modes. \begin{description} \item[Standard Mode (S-Mode)] \\ In this mode, the decoder gets as inputs llrs and the indices of the frozen bits, and outputs the hard decision on the information word and its corresponding codeword (this is the operation mode we assumed so far). \item[PE-Array Mode (P-Mode)] \\ In this mode, the decoder gets as input a signals array of llrs ${ \lambda}({0}:{N -1})$, a control signal $c_u$, and a binary array of length $N/2$, ${ z}({0}:{N/2-1})$.
-The output is a signals array ${ L}(0:N-1)$ of llrs, where for $0\leq k\leq N/2-1$
+Figure \ref{fig:arikanLineBlock} depicts the line decoder block for length $N$ bits code.
+The line decoder has two operation modes. \begin{description} \item[Standard Mode (S-Mode): $modeIn = 0$] \\ The decoder gets as input LLRs array, $\lambda(0:N-1)$, and the frozen bits indicator vector, $z(0:N-1)$.
+Upon completion of its operation the decoder outputs the hard decision on the information word $\hat{u}(0:N-1)$ and its corresponding codeword $\hat{x}(0:N-1)$ (this is the operation mode we supported thus far in the pipeline decoder). \item[PE-Array Mode (P-Mode): $modeIn = 1$] \\ The decoder gets as input a signals array of LLRs ${ \lambda}({0}:{N -1})$, a control signal $c_u^{(in)}$ and a binary vector ${\hat{u}}^{(in)}(0:N/2-1)$.
+The output is a signals array ${ \lambda^{(out)}}(0:N-1)$ of LLRs, where